 Data Session Transmission and Continuation

 For each data session between two stations, each station will be assigned one Logical Channel for data transmission and one Logical Channel for acknowledgement reception.
-The two Logical Channels must have identical TDMA Channel numbers but does not have to be on the same Physical Channel.
+The two Logical Channels must have identical TDMA Channel numbers but do not have to be on the same Physical Channel.
 This ensures adequate processing time between message transmissions.
-When both Logical Channels are on the same Physical Channel, the session is considered simplex (Figure 30).
-When the two Logical Channels are on different Physical Channels, the session is considered duplex (Figure 31).
+When both Logical Channels are on the same Physical Channel, the session is considered simplex (Figure 27).
+When the two Logical Channels are on different Physical Channels, the session is considered duplex (Figure 28).

 Logical Channels assigned for data transmission sessions must have a DC slot function, while Logical Channels assigned for acknowledgement reception, must have DSCH slot function.
-See C 4.9.
+See C 4.8.

-0 and 0 shows examples of the required slot use during simplex and duplex data session transmissions when 14 fragments are transmitted during each data session.
+Figure 27 and Figure 28 show examples of the required slot use during simplex and duplex data session transmissions when 14 fragments are transmitted during each TDMA frame.
 Two TDMA channels are shown from different Physical Channels.